Why Did Prince William and Kate Middleton Wait Longer Than Most Royals To Get Married and Have Kids?

 Kate Middleton, Prince George, and Prince William | John Stillwell – WPA Pool/Getty Images

-Almost immediately after William and Middleton said “I do” in 2011, royal fans started taking bets on when the duchess was going to get pregnant.
+Almost immediately after William and Kate said “I do” in 2011, royal fans started taking bets on when the duchess was going to get pregnant.
 After all, William’s grandparents had Prince Charles just before their first wedding anniversary.
 The same is true for William’s parents who had him 11 months after tying the knot.
 This will also be the case for the Duke and Duchess of Sussex who wed in May 2018 and announced in October of the same year that they were expecting their first child.

-Middleton did not become pregnant until almost a year and a half after their wedding and Prince George wasn’t born until a few months after their second anniversary.
+Kate did not become pregnant until almost a year and a half after their wedding and Prince George wasn’t born until a few months after their second anniversary.
 That sounds like an eternity compared to the rest of William’s family but is just more proof that the future king and his wife are comfortable doing things at their own pace.

 Read more: When Is Kate Middleton Forbidden From Wearing a Tiara?